redexp/apidoc/README.md

 }
 ```

-So, if any object in a schema (including root) has field `type` with one of the string values
+So, if any object in a schema (including root) has field `type` with the string value like
 `"number"`, `"integer"`, `"string"`, `"boolean"`, `"array"`, `"object"` or `"null"` than it means this object is validator.
 In any other cases this object will be converted to `"object"` validator.
 Example
 ```javascript